 Kali/Eight is played by Linnea Berthelsen on Stranger Things 2.
 Linnea Berthelsen returned to play Kali/Eight in her Stranger Things 5 cameo.

-All we know for now is that the Duffer Brothers reveal that Eight/Kali will have a major role to play in the ending of Stranger Things, noting “None of it would play out the way it would if she wasn’t involved again.”
+In the lead-up to Stranger Things 5, Volume 2, the Duffer Brothers revealed that Eight/Kali would have a major role to play in the ending of Stranger Things, noting, “None of it would play out the way it would if she wasn’t involved again.”
 And add “to really tell this story completely, we needed to bring her back.
 As you’ll see in Volume 2, she’s really there.
 Her reason for being there is very important in terms of Eleven’s journey and also the journey for this story to end.”
+And indeed, she did.
+Farewell, Kali/Eight, you weren’t our first choice, but we wish your ending had been less tragic.

 Stranger Things 5, Volume 1 is now streaming on Netflix.